 He picked me up from the floor and the pain in my back exploded.
 My scream filled the air and shattered the walls.
 The blast of agony almost tore my lungs apart, the black fire devoured my mind.
-He sunk his two sharp fangs in my neck and the vein underneath my skin immediately after.
+He sunk his two sharp fangs in my neck and through the vein underneath my skin.
 I gasped helplessly as he was taking my life fast.
 I was dying within the grasp of a four hundred years old vampire, I foolishly woke up from his eternal sleep.
 My mind spiralled down to the places I had forgotten for a long time…

 „Charles, we have got another one!“ I raised my head from the bloodied work under my hands and glanced at the ambulance tent entrance.
 They brought the last wounded man some time ago.
-I’ve heard sporadic gunshots and cries of injured soldiers of British-Indian army.
+I’ve heard sporadic gunshots and cries of injured soldiers of the British-Indian army.

 „André, stitch this up.“ I’ve tasked the other surgeon with an open fracture and arterial bleeding in a soldier’s thigh.
 The horse hurt him as the animal fell under the Afghan attack.
 Very common injury and in many cases very fatal.
 The chance of survival used to be low.
 But we’ve been using modern methods and systematic approaches to the wounded.
 I tried to implement all I’ve learnt during those seven years of my specialised education.

 André took over the pean forceps I held in my hand carefully and proceeded with the repairs of the wound.
 I checked both tourniquets above and below the injury and then sanitised my hands thoroughly.